KINGBROOK RURAL WATER SYSTEM, INC.

 This Corporation shall be governed by a Board of Directors consisting of seven (7) members to be elected by the members of the Corporation from time to time and in such a manner as is hereinafter provided.

 Section 2.
-A person, firm, association, corporation or body politic may become a member of KINGBROOK RURAL WATER SYSTEM, INC., by:
+A person, firm, association, corporate entity, or body politic may become a member of KINGBROOK RURAL WATER SYSTEM, INC., by:

-a. making a written application for membership therein;
+a. making a written or electronic application for membership therein;

-c. agreeing to comply with and be bound by the Articles of Incorporation and By-Laws of the Corporation and any rules and regulations adopted by the Board of Directors; and
+c. agreeing to comply with and be bound by the Articles of Incorporation and By-Laws of the Corporation and any rules, regulations or policies adopted by the Board of Directors; and

-d. paying such hook-up, connection or other fees as shall be established by the Board of Directors from time to time; no member may hold more than one (1) membership in the Corporation, and no membership in the Corporation shall be transferable, except as provided in these By-Laws.
+d. paying such hook-up, connection or other fees as shall be established by the Board of Directors from time to time; regardless of the number of hook-ups a member has, no member may hold more than one (1) membership in the Corporation, and no membership in the Corporation shall be transferable, except as provided in these By- Laws.

 Section 1.
 Membership in the Corporation shall be evidenced by enrolling the name of the member on the membership list maintained by the Corporation at the Corporation headquarters.

 Section 2.
-Transfers of Membership shall be made only upon the books of the Corporation, only to person eligible to become members and only consistent with such rules and politics as adopted by the Board of Directors from time to time.
+Transfers of Membership shall be made only upon the books of the Corporation, and only to a person, firm, association, corporate entity, or body politic eligible to become a member and only consistent with such rules and politics as adopted by the Board of Directors from time to time.

 Section 4.
-In case of the death of a member or if a member ceases to be eligible to hold office membership as provided herein, or willfully fails to comply with these By-Laws and other requirements, or willfully obstructs the purposes and proper activities of the Corporation, the Corporation, through the Board of Directors, may elect to terminate his/her membership.
-Any member whose membership is so terminated for a cause other than that of ceasing to be eligible, may appeal from the action of the Board of Directors to a vote of the members at the next regular meeting of the members or special meeting of the members called for such purpose.
+In case of the death of a member or if a member ceases to be eligible to hold membership as provided herein, or willfully fails to comply with these By-Laws and other requirements or polities of the Corporation, or willfully obstructs the purposes and proper activities of the Corporation, the Corporation, through the Board of Directors, may elect to terminate the membership.

 Meetings of Members

 Section 1.
 Annual Meeting.
 The annual meeting of the members of the Corporation shall be held once each calendar year at such time, on such day and at such place as may be designated by the Board of Directors from time to time.
+The annual meeting of the members may be held in person, via remote or electronic communication, or in another format approved by the Board of Directors such that the Board of Directors is able to reasonably count those in attendance and voting for purposes of establishing a quorum.
 It shall be the responsibility of the Board of Directors to make adequate plans and preparations for the annual meeting.
 Failure to hold the annual meeting at the designated time shall not work a forfeiture or dissolution of the Corporation.
+In case of emergency, meetings of the members may be cancelled or postponed.

 Section 3.
 Notice.
 Notice of meetings of members of the Corporation shall be given by Notice mailed to each member of record directed to the address shown upon the books of the Corporation at least ten (10) days prior to the meeting.
 Such Notice shall state the nature, time, place, and purpose of the meeting, but no failure or irregularity of Notice of any annual meeting, regularly held, shall affect any proceedings taken thereat.

 Section 4.
 Quorum.
-Twenty-five (25) members, present in person, shall constitute a quorum.
+Twenty-five (25) members, present in person or via remote or electronic communication such that the Secretary of the Board of Directors is able to reasonably count those in attendance, shall constitute a quorum for Annual Meetings or Special Meetings of the members.
+In determining a quorum on a question submitted to a vote by mail, members present in person, via remote or electronic communication, or represented by mail votes, shall be counted.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice.

 Section 5.
 Vote.
 Each member shall be entitled to one (1) vote on all issues presented to the membership.
-All questions shall be decided by a vote of a majority of the members voting thereon in person, except as otherwise provided by law, the Articles of Incorporation or these By-Laws.
+All questions shall be decided by a vote of a majority of the members voting thereon in person, through remote or electronic communication, or through mail, except as otherwise provided by law, the Articles of Incorporation, or these By-Laws.
 Voting by proxy shall not be permitted.

 Section 1.
 General Powers.
 The business and affairs of the Corporation shall be managed by a Board of seven (7) Directors which shall exercise all of the powers of the Corporation except such as are by law, the Articles of Incorporation, or these By-Laws conferred upon or reserved to the members.